What is Liberty & Society?

 The conferences are open to undergraduates, recent graduates and postgraduates over the age of 18 who live in Australia, New Zealand or the South Pacific.

 Applicants can be studying any subject.
-It is not a prerequisite to have an in depth knowledge about classical liberalism.
+It is not a prerequisite to have in-depth knowledge about classical liberalism.
 We are interested in people who are inquisitive about society and how it works.

 The conference is not available to students in high school.